IBM/lale/docs/installation.rst

     cd lale
     pip install .[full,test]

 Now, you are ready to run some tests.
-For a quick check, start with:
+For a quick check, do the following in the ``lale`` directory:

 .. code:: Bash